Child Abuse in Texas

-The network of 68 Texas CACs now officially serves 162 counties where 94% of the Texas population resides.
-Last year, courtesy services were provided to children in all remaining Texas counties, 33 states and one country.
+The network of 68 Texas CACs now officially serves 183 counties where 96% of the Texas population resides.
+Each year, courtesy services are provided to children in all remaining Texas counties, 33 states and one country.

 Of the total number of children served by a CAC last year:

 - 71% were involved in sexual abuse cases